Productivity hacks are the best. What’s not to love about getting stuff done faster and better???

 But there is one thing that increases my productivity more than anything else.

 Like, I can do this one tiny thing, and see a crazy amount of work get done.

 Even better, it costs zero money or time to do it.
 It doesn’t even require I spend five hours in the gym.

 The one thing that makes me ten times more productive:

 1. Leave my phone in the other room.

 That’s it.
-That’s my number one secret to being productive.
+That’s my number one secret to being ten times more productive.
 Why?
 Because it makes me single task.

 Single-tasking versus Multi-tasking:

 I had no clue that I was being so distracted by my stinkin’ iPhone.
 After reading a few books that talked about the importance of focus, I started thinking about single tasking.

 Everybody looks at a multi-taskers as the people who are just so “successful” and get stuff done